Kansas Car Insurance

 What Is the Penalty for Driving Without Insurance in Kansas?

-Since carrying insurance is mandatory, there are penalties for those who disregard this law.
-If it’s a first offense, the fines may not be as steep.
+Since carrying Kansas car insurance is mandatory, there are penalties for those who disregard this law.
+If it is a first offense, the fines may not be as steep.
 However, fines can range from $300 to $1,000, and a person could get some jail time.
-If it’s a third offense, 90 days in jail is the mandatory minimum.
+If it is a third offense, 90 days in jail is the mandatory minimum.
 However, someone could get up to six months in jail for driving without insurance.
+Needless to say, the penalties for violating Kansas auto insurance laws can be steep.
+We can help you find a policy that complies with Kansas DMV insurance requirements and answer your questions about what the car insurance laws in Kansas are.

 What Factors Does Kansas Law Allow in Determining Your Premiums?